-No 10 in warning to banks after Nigel Farage uproar
+No 10 issues warning to banks after Nigel Farage uproar

 Ms Frazer told LBC that she “agrees with Jeremy” on the issue.
 The cabinet minister said she was “quite concerned that people’s bank accounts might be closed for the wrong reasons”, adding: “And I do think that it is something that they should be thinking about very carefully.”

-Mr Farage said that the “only explanation” he could think of for his bank’s decision was a claim made by senior Labour MP Chris Bryant in the Commons that the former Brexit party leader had received almost £550,000 from RT [Russia Today].
+Mr Farage said that the “only explanation” he could think of for his bank’s decision was a claim made by senior Labour MP Chris Bryant in the Commons that the former Brexit Party leader had received almost £550,000 from the television network Russia Today.

 “I simply point out that Nigel Farage received from Russia Today £548,573 in 2018 alone – from the Russian state,” said the MP.

-But Mr Farage said Mr Bryant’s claim is “completely false”.
+But Mr Farage said Mr Bryant’s claim was “completely false”.
 He said: “I did not receive a penny from any source with even a link to Russia.”

 Two former Brexit Party MEPs, Christina Jordan and Henrik Overgaard-Nielsen, have also claimed that their bank accounts have been shut down without explanation in recent years.